sanyam108/sanyam108/README.md

 ## Heya Fellas! 👋

-I'm Sanyam, a Sophomore 🧑‍🎓 at Netaji Subhas University of Technology, Delhi (NSUT).
+I'm Sanyam, a Junior 🧑‍🎓 at Netaji Subhas University of Technology, Delhi (NSUT).
 <br>
 <br>
 Want to know more about <b>Me</b>?
 Check out my Profiles listed above ⏫